BitMax Token Trading 35.9% Higher Over Last 7 Days (BTMX)

-BitMax Token (CURRENCY:BTMX) traded 7% higher against the dollar during the 24-hour period ending at 7:00 AM Eastern on April 21st.
-One BitMax Token coin can now be purchased for approximately $1.85 or 0.00003421 BTC on exchanges.
-During the last seven days, BitMax Token has traded up 35.9% against the dollar.
-BitMax Token has a total market cap of $1.22 billion and approximately $13.93 million worth of BitMax Token was traded on exchanges in the last 24 hours.
+BitMax Token (CURRENCY:BTMX) traded 7% higher against the U.S. dollar during the 1-day period ending at 23:00 PM Eastern on April 21st.
+BitMax Token has a market capitalization of $1.22 billion and $13.93 million worth of BitMax Token was traded on exchanges in the last 24 hours.
+Over the last seven days, BitMax Token has traded 35.9% higher against the U.S. dollar.
+One BitMax Token coin can now be bought for about $1.85 or 0.00003421 BTC on exchanges.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.